Community based sea turtle conservation on the Pacific Coast of Guatemala.

 17 Jul – 25 Jul 2020.
 2 Oct – 10 Oct 2020

-Indigo Expeditions are small group travel.
-Places are limited to 12.
+Small group travel.
+Places limited to 12.

 El Banco is a small community that traditionally relies principally on fishing as its mainstay.
 Fishing takes place in the ocean just offshore, and also in the wetlands a few hundred metres inland.